saikrishna95/echo-wear/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/29a8a418-85cd-46dd-8230-9c3ec04432aa) and click on Share -> Publish.
+Simply open the repository and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit their docs for more details.